-Provides academic departments an opportunity to offer courses in specialized or experimental areas, either lower or upper division, not listed in the
+Provides academic departments an opportunity to offer courses in specialized or experimental areas, either lower or upper division, not listed in the undergraduate Bulletin.
+May be repeated for a total of 3 credits.

 BIOL 312: Ornithology

 A study of birds, with emphasis on avian identification, geographic distribution, migration, habits and conservation.
 Attention is given to anatomical and physiological features that contribute to their unique lifestyles.
 Laboratory sessions are largely in the field and include a five-day field trip.
 Field trip fee.